helderduarte2030/helderduarte2030/README.md

 - 👀 Hi, my name is Helder M. Duarte
 - 👋 I am doing a Data Science bootcamp at Le Wagon
-- 💞️ And I have experience with Data Analysis and Python
+- 💞️ And I have experience with Data Science and Machine Learning
 - 🌱 I am currently located in Porto, Portugal
 - 📫 You can reach me on linkedin.com/in/helderduarte2030/